openflighthpc/flight-control/README.md

 ### Slack

 The application includes the option to send results to slack, specifying a specific channel for each project.
 To use this function, a slack bot (https://slack.com/apps/A0F7YS25R-bots) must be created.
-The bot's API Token should then be used to set the value of `slack_token` in the application's credentials (using `EDITOR=vim rails credentials:edit`.
+The bot's API Token should then be used to set the value of `slack_token` in the application's credentials (using `EDITOR=vim rails credentials:edit`).

 This bot must be invited to each project's chosen slack channel.

 ### Adding and updating projects

 A `Project` must be created for each project you wish to track.
 These can be created by running `rake projects:manage` and following the prompts in the command line.
 This task can also be used to update existing projects.
-Projects should not be deleted, but instead `archived` set to `true` to mark them as inactive.
+Projects should not be deleted, but instead set the `archived_date` to mark them as inactive.

 Project names must start with a letter, only include lower or uppercase letters, numbers, dashes or underscores, and must end in a letter or number.